 Jamie has been an Assistive Technology Specialist for over ten years.
 He specializes in finding AT solutions for students and adults with dyslexia and other learning and attention issues.
 Before joining the AT team at NEAT, he was an independent consultant.
 In that role, he traveled across the United States, working one-to-one with students, training teachers, and giving presentations.
 He also wrote articles on assistive technology for various websites.
 During his many years in education, he was an Orton-Gillingham language tutor before getting immersed in the world of assistive technology.
 Having a full understanding of how remediation and accommodation can work together, he developed a successful assistive technology program at The Kildonan School in Amenia, NY, an institution dedicated to the education of students with dyslexia.In addition to his work for NEAT, Jamie enjoys sharing his knowledge of assistive technology with the viewers of Understood.org.
 As a consultant to Understood, he regularly participates in live video chats, as well as Twitter and Facebook chats.
 He also writes articles and blog posts and reviews apps for the site’s Tech Finder tool.To stay current on the latest developments in assistive technology, Jamie regularly attends educational conferences, including ATIA (Assistive Technology Industry Association) and IDA (International Dyslexia Association), and he has given many presentations at those events.

-Adam can be reached by:
+Kristen can be reached at:

-Jennifer can be reached by:
+Liz can be reached at:

-- Email at Jennifer.Alexander@oakhillct.org
+Email at: Elizabeth.Obrien@OakHillCT.org

 Thomas is responsible for repairing and restoring durable medical equipment for NEAT’s adaptive equipment reuse services.
 His helpful disposition and kind soul are a terrific addition to the team.
 He is always ready to creatively troubleshoot and support a customer’s need for better equipment.

-Thomas can be reached by:
+Thomas can be reached at:

-Email at Thomas.Dieli@oakhillct.org
+Email at Thomas.Dieli@OakHillCT.org

 Joezel can be reached at: Joezel.Rivera@oakhillct.org